 Symington hailed the quality of the British team and insisted the six archers were fully prepared to challenge for medals at the Games.

 She said: "We have an extremely experienced squad who have had to work very hard to fight off determined competition for a place at the Games.

 "It's a great achievement by all six archers to maintain such high levels of consistency over a long time and to fend off their rivals."

-between 1956 and 1976, have previously appeared in six successive summer Olympics for Great Britain.
+Only javelin thrower Tessa Sanderson, who competed in each Games between 1976 and 1996, and fencer Bill Hoskyns, between 1956 and 1976, have previously appeared in six successive summer Olympics for Great Britain.